chiubaca/chiubaca.github.io/_posts/2017-01-02-year-of-code.markdown

 ## Why Am I Doing This?

-I have become really interested in programming during 2016 and keen to take this to the net level 2017.
+I have become really interested in programming during 2016 and keen to take this to the next level in 2017.
 I want to build something, but not sure what yet(or maybe I do, but just not ready to share it yet...).
-Until I work this out,I want to refine my skills in front and back end web development, not just know but really master HTML, CSS and JavaScript.
-In additon to this I want to use Python as much as a I can for work (and for fun).
+Until I work this out,I want to refine my skills in front and back end web development, not just "know" but really master HTML, CSS and JavaScript.
+In additon to this, I want to use Python as much as a I can for work (and for fun).
 I will look into using either Flask or Django as a backend and if time permits pick up another language along the way!

 Lets do this!